Budgeting can feel like such a ball and chain. Why is it such a pain point for so many of us?

 The choices you make about how you spend money have a real impact on your marital satisfaction.
 The marketing world tells us that if we buy things we’ll be happier, but the reality is the buying of things does not create happiness.
 In fact, when it creates debt, it begins to have this escalating and profound detrimental impact on happiness.

 This really resonates with the cautionary Proverb that says the “borrow is the slave of the lender” (Proverbs 22:7).
-We really need to be careful what we give power to in our lives.
+We really need to be careful about what we give power to in our lives.
 Taking on consumer debt is giving power to someone else.

 The Bible is very cautious about borrowing or loaning money, and it clearly speaks against defaulting on loans.
 We need to consider our spiritual values as we draft up our family budgets.

 We all love things.
 What we need to caution against is going into debt for the things that we would enjoy.
-You know: the cars, campers, clothes, ATV’s, iPhones, gizmos, gadgets, toys for big boys, etc.
+You know: cars, campers, clothes, ATV’s, iPhones, gizmos, gadgets, toys for big boys, etc.

 I think we would all be very quick to admit that our love for our spouse is more important than our love of things.
 However, very few of us live congruently with this belief.